yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/administer-yugabyte-platform/ldap-authentication.md

 ## Use the Yugabyte Platform API

-To enable LDAP authentication for Yugabyte Platform login, you need to perform a number of runtime configurations to specify the following:
+To enable LDAP authentication for Yugabyte Platform login, you perform a number of runtime configurations to specify the following:

 - LDAP usage `yb.security.ldap.use_ldap` must be set to `true`, as follows: